-Ozarks Technical Community College (OTC) is in the business of providing Allied Health , Career and Technical Education, and General Education programs that are responsive to the needs of the community.
+Ozarks Technical Community College (OTC) is in the business of providing Allied Health , Career and Technical Education and General Education programs that are responsive to the needs of the community.
 Your employment of OTC students and graduates is critical to our success.
-Please reference our Employer Guidelinesand consider taking advantage of the numerous opportunities and services we offer to help your organization and OTC.
+Please reference our Employer Guidelines and consider taking advantage of the numerous opportunities and services we offer to help your organization and OTC.

-LIST YOUR JOB OPENINGS at College Central Network in partnership with Career Employment Services now offering a free online database for employers and students.
+Job openings can be listed at College Central Network in partnership with Career Employment Services now offering a free online database for employers and students.
 A list of all openings is maintained for students to review.
 This includes part-time and full-time positions.
 Many students are seeking part-time positions with flexible hours, while graduates are seeking full-time positions that offer opportunities to apply the skills they have mastered.
 See Employer Help Sheet for instructions for registration and posting jobs.

-RECRUIT ON OTC’S CAMPUS.
 You may wish to directly meet with impending graduates or part-time job applicants by setting up information tables or conducting interviews on our campus.
 Contact the Career Employment Director.

 Other actions you can take to help cultivate your future workforce include providing tools or materials to help with training.
 Review the college catalog to gain knowledge of the different career programs and subjects that teach the skills you are looking for, and you may want to volunteer to serve on advisory committees that are available in every career program.

 Consider a tax-deductible donation to the OTC Foundation.
 These funds are primarily used for scholarships.